apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 * upload not working
 * you name it...

-In such case you can trigger a build from IRC to see if the problem resolves by itself.
+~~In such case you can trigger a build from IRC to see if the problem resolves by itself.~~ This is currently no longer working, see https://issues.apache.org/jira/browse/INFRA-22297.
+So you need to make a small non functional reversible change, pushing it and later reverting it.

 Most of the time tests and issues are resolved this way.
 If it does not then the best is to ask Infra help, either on [Infra Slack channel](https://the-asf.slack.com/archives/CBX4TSBQ8) or by creating an [Infra Jira issue](https://issues.apache.org/jira/projects/INFRA/summary).

-When something like that happens, I get to IRC (I use https://web.libera.chat/, of course you can pick your own).
+~~When something like that happens, I get to IRC (I use https://web.libera.chat/, of course you can pick your own).
 There using a recognisable username (I use jleroux) I get to the #ofbiz channel.
-I use ofbiz-bot to make a request in the chat line at bottom to restart a build.
+I use ofbiz-bot to make a request in the chat line at bottom to restart a build.~~

 A request is of the form